aosasona/php-router/README.md

 - Supports redirection
 - Serves static files, JSON and more
 - Helper functions for common tasks like sending JSON, setting status codes etc.
+- Function and class based controller and middleware support

 ## Usage